mlpack/mlpack/doc/user/load_save.md

      including mlpack, and the program must be additionally [linked with `-lssl -lcrypto`](compile.md#linking-without-the-armadillo-wrapper).

- * The downloaded file will be saved to the directory where the binary is located.
+ * `filename` A given name to the local file that will store the dataset.
+The name should include the full path to the location where the file should be saved.
+If the path is not specified explicitly, the downloaded file will be saved to the directory where the binary is located.

- * The downloaded file will be cached locally for 5 hours.
-Passing this period `mlpack::Load()` and `mlpack::DownloadFile()` will download the dataset file again if they are called.
+ * The downloaded file will be cached locally.
+If `mlpack::Load()` or `mlpack::DownloadFile()` are called again on the same URL, the function will check for any difference in dataset size.

- * The user can specify the name of the downloaded file using `DownloadFile()`, see the second example for usage detail.
+   If the dataset size does not match, the will download the dataset file again.

     <!--
-    @rcurtin, if the user has changed the filename, we should also cache it correct ? in this case, we should have a map between the original file name on the server and the name the user chose

-    I also a problem here: what if the user recall mlpack::DownloadFile() with a different name, but the same URL ? would be consider that the user is trying to downloading the file again ?
-The same problem applies if they first calls mlpack::Load() with the URL without specifying a filename, and then call mlpack::Load(DownloadFile(differentfile.csv))?
+    @rcurtin,  Possible confusion here:
+    (I wrote it as a code since it is better expressed than my broken English).

+    // Suppose Cache Enabled by default.
+    // First function call.
+    mlpack::DownloadFile("https://datasets.mlpack.org/iris.csv", myIris.csv);

+    // After 10K line of the code, suppose the user call it again and try to store it to a new new file called: myNewIris.csv mlpack::DownloadFile("https://datasets.mlpack.org/iris.csv", myNewIris.csv);

+    In this case, we should re-download and store a second file.

+    If you are expecting a different behaviour please let me know.
     -->

  * If the user specifies `#define MLPACK_DISABLE_CACHE_REMOTE_DATASETS`,  the downloaded file